Skip to main content

 • Purpose: Manages Cloudflare resources (DNS records, zones)

-• Version: ghcr.io/cdloh/provider-cloudflare:v0.1.0
+• Version: ghcr.io/cdloh/provider-cloudflare:v0.1.0 (Upjet-based)

-• Config: References cloudflare-credentials secret (created by config-openportal.sh)
+• Config: crossplane-provider-cloudflare-config.yaml - References cloudflare-credentials secret

 Composition Functions